-Join Aaron F. Ross for an in-depth discussion in this video Adjusting attributes of a floating object, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting attributes of a floating object, part of Maya: Creating Fluid Effects (2013).

 Once you've made an object float or created a boat, you want to adjust the…extra attributes of the locator in order to control its Scale, Buoyancy and other dynamic properties.…If I press Play here now, you'll see that it bobs around quite a lot and feels…as if it's almost a miniature jetski instead of a full size one.…I'll select the locator and go to the Attribute Editor, Ctrl+A. …In that locatorShape node open up the Extra Attribute section and here are all the…goodies that will let you control the behavior of your boat.…